 • Hold an elevator door open as you press the button for your floor.
 If the arrow indicates you will go in your desired direction, release the door.
 But if the arrow points the wrong direction, get out!
 Someone else (possibly in the basement or on the roof) has summoned the elevator, and there’s no need for you to go there.
 Wait for the car to return to your floor and inspect it before you get in.

 • Always stand near the elevator door so you can get off immediately if someone you distrust gets on.
 Especially, don’t go to the basement or roof with him – push the alarm button (not “Emergency Stop”) and/or push other floor buttons for more opportunities to flee the elevator.
-If he chases you, start banging on doors as you run past and pull a fire alarm if possible.
+If he chases you, start banging on doors as you run past while yelling "Help!
+Police!" - and pull a fire alarm if possible.

 • Always have an employee escort you when going to the parking garage.

-• Make sure your clothing or car license plate doesn’t identify you as a tourist, and get directions to your destination from the front desk to avoid appearing lost or wandering into danger.
+• Make sure your clothing or car license plate doesn’t identify you as a tourist, and get directions to your destination from the front desk to avoid appearing lost or wandering into dangerous areas.

 How do you stop peeping toms who tamper with your peephole?
 Simply put a Band-Aid bandage over the peephole.
 If you attach it vertically (with one sticky side above the peephole and the other side below), you can lift the bottom section to look out through the peephole.
 Or you can use a Post It (the notepad papers with a sticky edge).